digital-asset/daml-finance/QUICKSTART.md

 ## The Asset Parameter

-`a` as we already explained, is the type used to represent assets in our program.
-This is the second parameter to `Observation`.
+`a`, as we already explained, is the type used to represent assets in our program.
 Keeping this generic means the library can be used with any asset representation.
 For example, you could use that in [lib-finance](https://github.com/digital-asset/lib-finance), but are not forced to do so.

+## The Observation Parameter

+`o` is the type used to represent `Observation`s, which are time-dependent quantities that can be observed at any given time (such as the "EURUSD" exchange rate in the example above).

 ## The Value Parameter